-Hiring the right people for your business is one of the most important functions of any organisation but when it comes to startup hiring it’s the most important function of all.
+Hiring the right people for your business is one of the most important functions of any organisation but when it comes to startups, hiring is the most important function of all.
 In the early stages of your company, each employee plays a crucial role in shaping the culture, direction and ultimate success of your business.

 This is not an overnight process, understanding the tasks associated with the running of each function of your startup can take months.
 As the needs of the business evolve, you will need to be flexible and take on board the feedback of your team.

-Functional - A traditional structure where people and their lines of reportage are drawn by specialty.
+Functional - A traditional structure where people and their lines of reportage are drawn by speciality.

 Divisional - Where teams are arranged according to certain projects.

 Matrix - This structure allows for multiple reporting lines and varied leaders depending on what’s being worked on.

 Flatarchy - A flatarchy facilitates more fluid communication by removing the rigid top down lines of a traditional hierarchical structure.

 Mission and culture

 Without the resources of a large corporation it can be difficult to attract the brightest and best to your startup.
 That said, what startups lack in perks and salaries they make up for in opportunity and character.